ymyke/strela/README.md

 ## Limitations

-The overall software architecture does feature decent modularization and separation of concerns, but also have a lot of room left for improvement.
-E.g., better separation of concerns in AlertStates (they mix logic and output currently), better parametrization of alert states and templates, better extensibility, etc.
+The overall software architecture features decent modularization and separation of concerns, but also has a lot of room left for improvement.
+E.g., better separation of concerns in AlertStates (mixing logic and output currently), better parametrization of alert states and templates, better extensibility, etc.

 ## strela vs tessa